 New data shows Seton Hall lags behind some of its peer institutions in coronavirus testing, according to a Setonian analysis of institutional testing data across three other Catholic-midsize universities.

 Since Sept.
-4, the first day Seton Hall launched its coronavirus dashboard that included the number of total tests it has administered, the University has conducted 137 tests over a 14-day period.
-Comparatively, Villanova University, Notre Dame University and Providence College have reported much larger numbers of tests over the same period—1,113, 5,539 and 7,004, respectively.
+4, the first day Seton Hall began reporting the number of total tests it has administered, the University has conducted 137 tests over a 14-day period.
+Comparatively, Villanova University, Notre Dame University and Providence College have reported much larger numbers of tests — conducting 1,113, 5,539 and 7,004 tests, respectively — over the same period.

 Notre Dame made national headlines back in August when it began reporting a surge of coronavirus cases after bringing students back to campus, prompting the University to suspend in-person classes for two weeks.
 Notre Dame resumed in-person classes on Sept.
 2 following a decline in cases, with the University’s dashboard reporting an estimated 43 active cases as of Monday.